artis3n/cloud-hackbox/README.md

 A repository to build and provision custom pentest resources in AWS.

-Supported AWS hackboxes:
+Supported hackboxes:

 - Kali Linux

-Additional desired AWS hackboxes:
+Additional desired hackboxes:

 - ParrotOS